 Sign up for a weekly dose of tech hiring news and updates.

 This week we’re launching a bold new look for Codility.

 After hitting our 10 year anniversary last year, doubling growth, and raising a $22M series A, we felt we had outgrown our brand and it wasn’t living up to the dynamic, ambitious and forward-thinking company we are today.

 Our brand refresh is more than just changes in color (despite the title of this article).
 It’s been about creating a new confident voice and energy that impacts the way we carry ourselves within our team, with candidates, with customers, and with our partners.
 More than half a year in the making, the road to this brand refresh was equal parts transformation, overhaul, and innovation.

 I hope that this news (and my account of the process) brings a moment of optimism to your day.

 About a year ago, we began to use Lencioni’s six questions – six critical questions every organization must answer – to help us shape and define the future of Codility.
 What began as a reconnection exercise designed to help us bridge our bold vision with action on the ground, soon expanded into a company-wide conversation around why we exist and how we behave.

-We formed a steering group and ran a series of workshops facilitating deep conversations around the purpose of our organization, and what sort of a culture we need to curate to drive it.
+We formed a steering group and ran a series of workshops facilitating deep conversations around the purpose of our organization, and what sort of culture we need to curate to drive it.
 The process was purposefully messy, and eventually lead us to the following: